 To find native plants to replace weeds with, please see Grow Me Instead.

 Use of chemicals

-It is important to reduce or remove the use of chemicals in your garden, as these can have negative impacts on wildlife.
+It is important to reduce or remove the use of chemicals in your garden, as these can have negative impacts on wildlife and the surrounding ecosystem.
 There are many alternatives to chemicals that are used to control weeds and pests.
-For ideas see Organic Pest Control by Green Harvest and Chemical Free Gardening by Backyard Buddies.
+For ideas see Organic Pest Control.

 - Chasing Wildlife (PDF 267 KB)

 - Treat Dispensing Toys (PDF 680 KB)